cyberwizardinstitute/workshops/html-css-javascript-an-eternal-rgb-triple-rainbo.md

 A language for marking up your data with meta-data.

 It performs this way still,

 most notably in the <head> of your HTML.

 Where is found meta-data, about the document.

-HTML also performs crucial markup for CSS and Javascripts,
+HTML performs crucial markup for CSS and Javascripts,

-such as for ways to easily identify particular element.
+for ways to easily identify particular elements.

 There are two basic ways to identify an element:
 * uniquely